WilliamLi0623/Dell-Precision-E7530-Prototype-OpenCore/README.md

 You have to compare your current DSDT with the patched DSDT, and change the memory address for certain built-in PCI devices to work.
 This is a _must_, because we use a DSDT injection here.

+**Keyboard f-key**

+Instead of using an ACPI patch, Karabiner-Elements can help us achieve a software-based solution to emulate function keys as a real Mac keyboard.
+To achieve this, Karabiner-Elements is required to be installed.
+We define `delete-forward` to `fn` and `keypad_num_lock` to `delete_forward`.
+Without sacrificing any key being used (`keypad_num_lock` does nothing on macOS), this best simulates a Mac layout.

 ## Reference Specs

 CPU: QNVH i7 8750H Engineering Sample (2.0, 2.9, 3.6; Overclocked to 2.0, 3.6, 3.6)